practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 There are several ways to improve this situation, but lately we've seen an influx of event-driven solutions.
 [Node.js][nodejs] is just an event-driven I/O-library built on top of JavaScript.
 [EventMachine][em] has been a solid solution in the Ruby world for several years.
-Python has [Twisted][twisted], and Perl has [so many they even have an abstaction around them][anyevent]
+Python has [Twisted][twisted], and Perl has so many they even have [an abstaction around them][anyevent].

 While they might seem like silver bullets, there are subtle details that you'll have to think about.
 You can accomplish a lot by following simple rules ("don't block the thread"), but I always prefer to know precisely what I'm dealing with.
-Besides, if doing "regular" I/O is so simple, why does event-driven I/O has to be looked at as black magic?
+Besides, if doing regular I/O is so simple, why does event-driven I/O has to be looked at as black magic?

 That's why we're going to implement an event loop in this article.
-Yep, that's right; we'll capture the core part of EventMachine/Node.js/Twisted in about 150 lines of Ruby!
+Yep, that's right; we'll capture the core part of EventMachine/Node.js/Twisted in about 150 lines of Ruby.
 It won't be performant, it won't be test-driven, it won't be solid, but it will use the exact same concepts as in all of these great projects.
 This is in fact how they work.